Araneus marmoreus: Description

-Two main forms of this species are known.
-The nominate variety has an orange abdomen with black or brown marbling while var. pyramidatus is much paler, sometimes almost white, with a single dark patch towards the rear of the abdomen.
-The nominate variety is found throughout the species' range while var. pyramidatus is more commonly found in Europe, where the two varieties are seldom found together.
-While the pyramidatus form is uncommon in North America, this pattern can be seen in the Northern part of the United States and into Canada.
-The female has a body length (excluding legs) of up to 18 mm while the male is rather smaller at 9 mm.

-Adult female marbled orbweavers are 9 to 20 millimeters in length with very large oval, sub-spherical abdomens.
-The most common color morph is an orange abdomen with brown to black markings.
-However, this species has a wide range of colorations and folium patterns.
-The abdomens can be pale yellow, white, black/brown, and red in color.
+Adult female marbled orbweavers have a body length of up to 14 mm or more, with a very large oval, sub-spherical abdomen.
+Adult males are smaller, with a body length of up to 7 mm.
+Two main color forms are found.
+A. marmoreus var. marmoreus has an orange abdomen with brown to black marbling.
+It usually has a distinct folium with dark edging.
+A. marmoreus var. pyramidatus has a much paler abdomen, with a single dark, often reddish-brown, mark at the rear However, the species can have a wide range of colorations and folium patterns.
+Var. pyramidatus is more common in Europe, while var pyramidatus is uncommon in North America.
 The cephalothorax is commonly yellow to burnt-orange with a central dark line and dark lines down either side.
 The femurs are often red in color with black and white banding beginning on the tibia, metatarsus, and tarsus.
 The legs may instead have a light brown banded pattern.
 The venter has a black band enclosed by white brackets.

 Egg cocoons, which contain several hundred eggs, are generally deposited in October and are constructed of white silk formed in a flattened sphere.
 Immature spiders emerge from the cocoons in spring.
 Adults are seen from midsummer until the first hard freeze of fall.